harishbommakanti/harishbommakanti.github.io/Projects.md

   - css
   - jekyll
 ---
-# Projects

 This page lists the major projects I've been involved in but you can find the source code for these projects and more on [GitHub](https://github.com/harbom).

 ## The Redaction Programming Language
-- Wrote an Interpreter from scratch in Java for Redaction, a toy programming language formed around the core syntax of C based languages.
+- Wrote an Interpreter from scratch in Java for Redaction, a small scripting language formed around the core syntax of C based languages, Python, and Javascript.
 - Goal of the project was to gain a deeper understanding of theoretical/practical language design as well as have fun at incorporating our own ideas.

 Skills Demonstrated: **Data Structures/Algorithms, Programming Language/Interpreter Design**